damianhakert/damianhakert.github.io/source/handbook/support/onboarding/index.md

 the Forum, Stack Overflow, and others, where each comment creates a new ticket.
 In those cases, you can close the ticket as soon as you have provided a response (and also close the ticket created by your own response).

+### Clearing out Suspended Tickets

+In ZenDesk, various filters send a ticket straight to "suspended" status.
+This is mostly useful to remove spam and it works quite well.
+However, it is possible that actual tickets are accidentally routed to Suspended Tickets, so it is important to check the new Suspended Ticket queue at least once a day.
+Doing this on a regular basis also keeps that queue manageable.

 ### Receiving negative feedback

 After 24 hours of marking the ticket as solved a survey is sent to our customers, where they can rate